DQT Crypto Factor Models

 Based on Shannon’s information theory and the way a factor model is constructed, we have discovered a unique way to define the entropy of the crypto market, i.e., a single index that can reveal whether the crypto market as a whole is more diverging or converging (or “flocking”).
 Scaled between 0 and 100, a high entropy index (e.g., 75) indicates that individual coins are more diverging or tend to “doing their own individual things,” while a low entropy index (e.g., 30 ) may reveal that they are more converging or “flying as a coherent flock,” so to speak.

 As emphasized earlier in the Cautions section, all factor models and derived analytics are based on history.
 Their prediction power should be assessed cautiously.
-At the minimum, they offers a valuable diagnostic reading.
+At the minimum, they offer a valuable diagnostic reading.

 To benchmark, also plotted are the correlations between bitcoin and ethereum (blue line) against the daily entropy line (red line).
 The correlation window coincides with the model data window.